 What Causes Will Thurber’s Unraveling?

-During one of Will’s classes, a man named Pickman joins them in drawing a semi-nude man holding a large stick.
+During one of Will’s classes, a man named Pickman joins them in drawing a semi-naked man holding a large stick.
 The teacher tells all of them to draw what they see, remember the basic shapes, and construct instead of just shading.
 After getting glimpses of everyone’s more or less realistic interpretations of the model, we see Pickman going absolutely haywire on his canvas.
 Naturally, it piques Will’s interest.
 He tries to get a peek and notices that Pickman’s interpretation is out of this world.
 The man in his sketch has four arms.
 His skin has weird striations and boils.
 His eyes express shock or pain.
 And he’s bleeding out from the side of his chest.
 The image is horrifying, yes.
 But what’s more disturbing is that Pickman is seeing all this in a model that looks pretty normal to everyone else.
 Later that night, Will learns a little about Pickman’s history and inheritance, and he goes to the cemetery to meet him and witness more of his grizzly drawings.

 As expected, Pickman doesn’t make the cut at the university.
 So, in order to make him feel better, Will agrees to see more of Pickman’s paintings.
 Pickman shows him a painting of Lavinia (Megan Many), his great-grandmother’s great-grandmother.
 She was apparently burned at the stake for killing her husband and serving his “still-warm flesh” to the members of her coven.
 Will becomes incredibly disturbed and bolts out of his house.
 He goes into the street and pukes his guts out.
 He sees a man in a carriage suckling on a woman with a hairy bosom.
 Although Will looks away, someone beckons him from that carriage.
 He approaches the vehicle and gets his chest slashed by a deeply scarred woman.
 Next, he wakes up in his bed, assuming that it was all a dream, but his torn-up shirt says otherwise.
 He rushes to Rebecca’s party, where he’s supposed to meet her father and make their relationship official.
 However, the one-two punch of the sightings of that same scarred woman and the knowledge that the man in the carriage was Rebecca’s father causes Will to have a breakdown.
 Assuming that Will is suffering from alcoholism, Rebecca essentially breaks up with him.